 These can be used in addition to any of the above physical measures.

-- Various massage oils such as Arnica massage oil, SRL gel (Natura) and topical cooling gel (Herbal Ice) can be applied or rubbed in locally.
+- Various massage oils such as Arnica massage oil and topical cooling gels can be applied or rubbed in locally.

-- Phytodolor (Flordis), a herbal compound made from golden rod, ash and aspen, has been specially formulated for back pain.
+- Herbal compound made from golden rod, ash and aspen has been shown to help.

 - MSM (A non-toxic, non-metallic sulfur compound) reduces inflammation, promotes blood flow and reduces muscle spasm.

-- Homeopathic remedies include Traumeel tablets or ointment for the acute inflammatory symptoms.
+- Homeopathic remedies in tablet or ointment form, formulated for the acute inflammatory symptoms.

 While most acute back pain will resolve within six weeks, there is a high rate of recurrence, with up to 75% of patients having one or more relapses and 72% continuing to have pain after one year.
 It is therefore important not to neglect back pain.